glf30/final-api-project/README.md

 * Adjacent to the story's title, the story's score, number of comments, and author's username should be visible

-* Your site should look at least a little nicer than the real Hacker News (Bootstrap!)

 ## Steps

 #### 1. Designing your layout